 When you're giving out your card information, or other sensitive information online, it can be good to see a trust seal in place.
 It's a little reminder that your sensitive information is safe.

-But what if you're on a page that doesn't require you to enter any information.
+But what if you're on a page that doesn't require you to enter any information?
 Or what if the information isn't sensitive?
-This trust seal then becomes an omen that information might be being collected without your knowing or consent.
+This trust seal then becomes an omen that information might be being collected without your knowledge or consent.
 This can seriously harm the trust that someone has in your site.
 Even though you were only trying to show them they can trust you.

 Myth 6: All form buttons must be red to drive conversions

-This might be true in a few cases, but definitely not all cases, every page is different and every visitor is different.
-This means that even though you might have green buttons, or buttons that align with your colour scheme, you don't have to make sure they're all red.
+This might be true in a few cases, but definitely not all cases, every page is different, every website is different and every visitor is different.
+This means your buttons should be in line with your colour scheme and fit with the rest of your website.
+You don't have to make sure they're all red.

 This same myth goes for any colour test, there is no one "right" colour that'll make people convert.
 You need to test out your colours to see what will work best for you.